LoCoJanik/USBCaputreCardOutput/README.md

 When your CaptureCard have another Output Options you must try 0 - n equel of your VideoDevices

-When you are need the another Resolution Option:
+# When you are need another Resolution Options:

 ```
 --width 1920 --height 1080